hotdaamn/asuswrt-merlin-wiki/Generating-OpenVPN-keys-using-Easy-RSA.md

 You can also adjust the expiration date for keys if desired.
 I do not recommend changing the expiration date for the CA, neither the key size - increasing from 1024 bytes will have a performance impact.

-Once done, setup the environment by running the script:
+Once done, setup the environment by running the script this way:

-`./vars`
+`source ./vars`

+There, initialize the environment:

+`./clean-all`

 Your environment is now ready to be used to generate your certificates.